How to improve your LinkedIn profile for 2023.

 If you don’t have a visual brand identity yet, keep the banner simple.
 Even a flat colour with your name or service description would be better than leaving the default banner in place.

-Put your important information to the right of the banner.
-Differences between the desktop and mobile versions of LinkedIn mean that side is the only part guaranteed to be viewable.
+Put your important information at the top and on the right of the banner.
+Differences between the desktop and mobile versions of LinkedIn mean that these are the only parts guaranteed to be viewable.

 Limit your headline to 10–15 words and use keywords in your headline that match featured items in your Skills section.